This topic describes how NetWitness Platform performs log collection.

-How You Deploy Log Collection
+How to Deploy Log Collection

 You can deploy Log Collection according to needs and preferences of your enterprise.
-This includes deploying Log Collection across multiple locations and collect data from varying sets of event sources.
+This includes deploying Log Collection across multiple locations and collecting data from varying sets of event sources.
 You do this by setting up a Local Collector with one or many Remote Collectors.

 Components of Log Collection